 Low-dose steroids should be considered on an individual basis for patients with refractory hypotension (ie, septic shock) despite adequate fluid resuscitation and appropriate vasopressor administration.
-Prior to initiating steroid therapy, however, physicians must consider the potential risk of steroids (such as stress ulcers and hyperglycemia).
+Prior to initiating steroid therapy, however, physicians must consider the potential risks of steroids, such as stress ulcers and hyperglycemia.

 Current data do not support using adrenocorticotropic hormone (ACTH) stimulation testing to determine which patients should receive steroid therapy.
 Patients receiving steroids require careful monitoring for hyperglycemia.

-Hyperglycemia, a common laboratory finding in systemic inflammatory response syndrome (SIRS), even in individuals without diabetes, has numerous deleterious systemic effects.[25, 26]
+Hyperglycemia, a common laboratory finding in systemic inflammatory response syndrome (SIRS), even in individuals without diabetes, has numerous deleterious systemic effects.[28, 29]

-Supplemental oxygen should be provided to any patient that demonstrates an increased oxygen requirement or decreased oxygen availability.
-Oxygen can be provided via nasal canula or mask, although in certain situations, ventilator support may be required to maximize oxygen delivery.
+Supplemental oxygen should be provided to any patient who demonstrates an increased oxygen requirement or decreased oxygen availability.
+Oxygen can be provided via nasal cannula or mask, although in certain situations, ventilator support may be required to maximize oxygen delivery.

 Supplying supraphysiologic oxygen has shown mixed results in a multitude of studies.
-Providing too much oxygen in a patient with severe chronic obstructive pulmonary disease (COPD) should be avoided because it can depress his or her respiratory drive.
+Providing too much oxygen in a patient with severe chronic obstructive pulmonary disease (COPD) should be avoided because it can depress the respiratory drive.

 Patients who do not respond to increased oxygen supply have a poor prognosis.
 Patients with associated respiratory failure who require mechanical ventilation should be treated with low tidal volume mechanical ventilation (6 mL/kg).

-Consultations vary depending on the admitting physician's training and the cause of systemic inflammatory response syndrome (SIRS); eg, cardiology consultation for acute myocardial infarction or gastroenterology for acute GI bleeding.
-Patients with potential surgical issues should undergo a surgical evaluation, often in the emergency room, early in the course of their illness.
+Consultations vary depending on the admitting physician's training and the cause of systemic inflammatory response syndrome (SIRS); for example, cardiology consultation for acute myocardial infarction or gastroenterology for acute GI bleeding.
+Patients with potential surgical issues should undergo a surgical evaluation, often in the emergency department, early in the course of their illness.